2kxx/PACE/README.md

 ## 🗂 Code and data release

-**The source code and the Tier-4 data** will be released upon publication and will contain.
+**The source code and the Tier-4 data** will be released upon publication.

 ## 📝 Citation